jrandj/FPL-draft-picker/README.md

     pipenv shell
     ```

 To check for and update outdated packages run `pipenv update --outdated`.
-To uninstall run `pipenv uninstall`.
+To uninstall run `pipenv --rm`.

 ### Usage
 Run the script from the command line: